 2. Listening, referencing, metering

-Before making any adjustments, listen carefully to your track, paying close attention to the whole frequency spectrum.
-Switch between monitors and headphones if you can, and shift the focus of your attention repeatedly between the low end, the mids and the high end, and then the whole track altogether.
+Before making adjustments, listen carefully to your track, paying close attention to the whole frequency spectrum.
+Switch between monitors and headphones if you can, change the monitoring level from loud to quiet and in between, and shift the focus of your attention repeatedly between the low end, the mids and the high end, and then the whole track altogether.
 As well as listening for what frequencies might be lacking, try listening for what there is too much of, for what sticks out or disturbs the mix.

-Listening to my premaster, subjectively the overall frequency balance of the mix sounds quite good to my ears.
+Listening to my premaster, the overall frequency balance of the mix sounds quite good to my ears.
 The kick thumps but doesn’t dominate, which is about the right balance for this type of atmospheric techno.
-In the mids and highs, the mix is a bit polite or slightly muffled, so my first impression is that it might benefit from a slight lift in this area.
+In the mids and highs, the mix is a bit polite or slightly muffled, so might benefit from a slight lift in this area.
 Listen to the pre-master yourself and see what you think.

 The next step is to do some reference listening.
 This is crucial.
-As you listen to your own track repeatedly adjusting the mastering settings, you’ll lose perspective on what it needs.
+As you listen to your own track repeatedly adjusting the mastering settings, you can lose perspective.
 A reference helps re-calibrate your listening.

-Released tracks will be mastered and therefore will be much louder than your pre-master.
-So to compare them for the purposes of EQing, you’ll need to reduce the playback volume of the reference track as compared with the pre-master, so that they sound subjectively at a similar loudness.
+Released tracks will be mastered and therefore will likely be much louder than your pre-master.
+To compare them for the purposes of EQing, you’ll need to reduce the playback volume of the reference track as compared with the pre-master, until they sound at a similar level of loudness.

-There are plugins you can use to help A-B compare your track with references, but I find it easy enough to just drag the reference into a separate track in the DAW, adjust the level to match the subjective loudness of the pre-master, and use mute / solo to compare.
+There are plugins you can use to help A-B compare your track with references, such as MetricAB.
+(I find this to be excellent, and while the full price is expensive, Plugin Alliance have regular sales and big discounts that make it much more affordable.)
+A simpler method is to simply drag the reference into a separate track in the DAW, adjust the level so it sounds approximately as loud as the pre-master, and use mute / solo to compare.

-At this point, it’s helpful to add a frequency spectrum analyser to the end of the mastering chain.
-Visual metering is no substitute for careful listening, but can be used to confirm or contradict what you’re hearing.
-Also, sometimes a spectrum analyser can help you spot particular problems that may not be readily audible, such as very low or very high frequencies, or resonant peaks that might need to be tamed.
+At this point, it can be helpful to add a frequency spectrum analyser to the end of the mastering chain.
+Visual metering is no substitute for careful listening, but can help confirm or contradict what you’re hearing.
+Sometimes a spectrum analyser can reveal problems that are inaudible, such as very low or very high frequencies, or resonant peaks that might need to be tamed.
 You can also run your reference track through a spectrum analyser and see how it compares to your track.

-Here’s a snapshot of how my track looks in the spectrum analyser:
+Here’s a snapshot of how my track looks in Ableton’s spectrum analyser:

 Another important area to look at is the very low end, below 20-30Hz.
-These frequencies are infrasonic, so will be mostly inaudible, and they use up valuable headroom, so I usually apply filtering to roll them off.
-In this track, you can see that the level around 20-30Hz is similar to or even higher than the level in the high mids and highs (2-10kHz), so this very low sub is definitely something we should try to reduce.
+These frequencies are infrasonic, so will be mostly inaudible, but they use up valuable headroom, so it’s common in mastering to use a high pass filter to reduce them.
+In this track, you can see that the level around 20-30Hz (at the far left in the snapshot above) is higher than the level in the high mids and highs (2-10kHz, towards the right), so this low sub is definitely something we should try to reduce.

 The same principle applies to frequencies above 16kHz or so, towards the top of the human hearing range.
-If you can see a lot of energy in this area in the spectrum analyser, then some filtering here might be sensible.
-In my track at the high end, the frequency plot drops off upwards of around 10kHz, so there’s nothing I can see that needs fixing here.
+If the spectrum analyser shows a lot of energy in this area, then some filtering here might be worth considering.
+In my track, the frequency plot drops off upwards of around 10kHz (the far right of the screenshot above), so there’s nothing that needs fixing here.

 We’re now ready to add some equalisation (EQ) into the master chain.

-First I’ll add Ableton Live’s utility plugin to the channel, and use that to make the bass mono.
+First, I’ve added Ableton’s utility plugin to the channel, and use that to make the bass mono.
 Human hearing can’t process directionality at low frequencies, so there’s little sense in having any stereo width down there.
-The utility plugin has a handy ‘bass mono’ feature and the default setting of 120Hz (i.e. everything under 120Hz is made mono) is good.
+The utility plugin has a handy ‘bass mono’ feature and the default setting of 120Hz (i.e. everything under 120Hz is made mono) sounds fine.

 Whichever plugins you use, some useful general principles for EQing when self-mastering are: